open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ![Forking on GitHub](images/vi-github-forking.png)

-**ATTENTION**: It is very important to **distinguish between your personal GitHub account and OLE's account**.
+**NOTE**: It is very important to **distinguish between your personal GitHub account and OLE's account**.
 As we want to keep a 'clean' version of our code, everyone forks the repositories, commit their changes to a branch on their own version of the repository, and then send the changes back to OLE's repository for approval (called a pull request), before OLE's code is updated.
-We'll walk you through the rest of the process in this guide.

 ### Go to Settings and rename your repository